mesakh123/deeplabburn_api/README.md

-# Mask RCNN Api
+# Segmentation Api
-A simple Flask web api to host a Mask RCNN model and do predictions.
+A simple Flask web api to host a model and do predictions.

 ## How to use
 In `app.py`, configure your model by replacing the value of the model's name with yours.
 Copy your model in the `models